Ski Niseko Hokkaido Terrain

 Lifts

 Niseko United has many many lifts.
 There is a gondola at An’nupuri, Hanazono, and Hirafu, and Niseko Village has 2 gondolas and a chondola (a cross between a gondola and a chair lift).
 All the gondolas are an absolute godsend on bad-weather days, and the King #3 and Hanazono hooded chairs are also bliss.
-Thankfully there are no surface tows, although there is a slow single chair lift that works reasonably well in the windy conditions.
-If the weather is particularly foul, even these top lifts need to close.
-Once these top lifts are closed, access between Hirafu and An’nupuri is only possible via shuttle bus (or taxi).
+Thankfully there are no surface tows, although another perspective is that surface lifts would be superior to ancient top chair lifts for the oft windy conditions.
+Way too often the top chairs are closed due to wind-hold, which shrinks the size of the resort considerably.
+Mechanical problems can also close these upper relic chair lifts.

 In recent years a handful of lifts have been upgraded or built that are mostly targeted at beginners, but considering the huge number of lift tickets sold, it’s disappointing that the lift infrastructure isn’t a bit better for advanced riders.
 Some of the chairs are still painfully slow and lift lines can be problematic, particularly in Hirafu.
-And the staff do little to corral skiers appropriately to ensure all lifts are full.
+And there seem to be no processes to corral skiers appropriately to ensure all lifts are full.
+There are often only 2 ticket gates for a 4-person chair and no singles line, and watching quad chairs go up with only 2 people on it can get frustrating when you’re standing in a queue.

 Night Skiing Niseko

-Many of the lifts are open for night skiing.
-Unlike other ski resorts where night skiing is just for beginners, at Niseko Hokkaido the evenings are for powder hounds too.
+Some of the lifts are open for night skiing.
+Unlike other ski resorts where night skiing is just for beginners, at Niseko Hokkaido the evenings are for powder hounds too, especially at Hirafu.
 The area that is lit up is extensive so it’s possible to ski the Miharashi trees and other advanced areas, and sometimes the visibility is actually better at night time than during the day.
-After a little après ski action, it can be incredibly surreal bouncing around in the fresh powder under the lights.
+After a little après ski action, it can be incredibly surreal bouncing around in the fresh Niseko snow under the lights.
 Be sure to wear a helmet!

 Lift Tickets